speguero/powerpkg/README.md

 ## License

+powerpkg is licensed under the MIT license.
+For more information regarding this license, refer to the `LICENSE` file located at the root of this repository.

+## Additional Comments

-powerpkg is licensed under the MIT license, so that all PowerShell administrators can take advantage of this project I have worked very hard on.
+Fellow PowerShell enthusiasts, this is my contribution to you all.
+I hope you take advantage of this project I have worked very hard on.
 You guys rock!